 Now think how the sound produced by drums is heard by us?
 How is this transferred to our ears?
 Let us understand this with the help of an experiment.

 - Take a bell jar.
 Bell jar is a laboratory equipment used for creating a vacuum.
 Its shape is similar to that of a bell.

 - Place an electric bell in the bell jar.

 - Start pumping out the air of the sealed bell jar.
-As we start pumping out the air, the sound of an electric bell coming out of bell jar starts fading.
+As we start pumping out the air, the sound of an electric bell coming out of the bell jar starts fading.

 - As soon as the vacuum is achieved in the bell jar, no more sound will be audible from the bell jar.
-However, in the bell jar, hammer continues to hit the gong.
+However, in the bell jar, the hammer continues to hit the gong.

 This means that still the sound is being produced but now we cannot hear it.
 This is because sound waves always need a medium to propagate.
 In the bell jar, it was, hence sound waves cannot travel.